tinder-harrisonnam/token-replace/README.md

   tokenreplace config/test_config.json
   ```

-This command processes the fiels specified in the `test_config.json` configuration file.
+This command processes the files/directories specified in the `test_config.json` configuration file.

 ### Configuration
 The configuration file should be in JSON format.
 Below is an example configuration file(`config/test_config.json`):